 Not only is it a destination epic for surfers, but it’s also got some of the best humpback whale watching (at Hervey Bay) in the country, as well as waterfall hikes in the nearby national parks.

-Three concept restaurants include an innovative izakaya eatery with ultra-fresh sushi and sashimi, while the hotel also claims one of the area’s top hangouts, the Stingray Lounge, with a resident DJ and coastal-inspired cocktails keeping energy levels high.
+Five concept restaurants include an innovative izakaya eatery with ultra-fresh sushi and sashimi, while the hotel also claims one of the area’s top hangouts, the Stingray Lounge, with a resident DJ and coastal-inspired cocktails keeping energy levels high.

-When the surfing, hiking and maybe even tennis wear on your muscles, book it to spaQ for the Suite Retreat, a couples’ massage using jojoba oil.
+When the surfing, hiking, and maybe even tennis wear on your muscles, book it to spaQ for the Suite Retreat, a couples’ massage using jojoba oil.

 Best Escape: Avila Beach Hotel, Curaçao